-While 15 minutes on the line with that particular company may not result in any savings for you, there’s probably a better than zero chance that a little comparison-shopping will provide you with some savings on your monthly premiums.
-After just a little looking around, you’ll be surprised the wide range of prices you can be charged by different companies for what is essentially the same thing: a thing you have to buy that you never want to use.
+While 15 minutes on the line with that particular company may not result in any savings for you, there’s probably a better than zero chance that a little comparison shopping will provide you with some savings on your monthly premiums.
+After just a little looking around, you’ll be surprised by the wide range of prices different companies can charge you for what is essentially the same thing: a thing you have to buy that you never want to use.

 Buying Insurance Is Not like Buying a T-Shirt

 I always find it amusing when a product is labeled “one-size-fits-all” when, in reality, it won’t even fit most.
 What a driver pays for car insurance is very much tailored to them.
-These variations include not only the types of coverage is desired but extend to the personal skills, training and demographics of the driver.
+These variations include not only the types of coverage that are desired but extend to the driver’s personal skills, training, and demographics.

 An insurance policy has lots of moving parts.
-These components include things like liability, collision, comprehensive, PIP, uninsured motorist and the list goes on.
-Some of these coverages are optional while others are required by law or lender.
+These components include liability, collision, comprehensive, PIP, uninsured motorist, and so on.
+Some of these coverages are optional, while others are required by law or lender.
 As you begin shopping, be very sure you are clear as to which types of coverages are mandatory for you and which are optional.
-This will help you decide if the added expense of non-essential coverages are worth it.
+This will help you decide if the added expense of non-essential coverages is worth it.

 How the Insurance Company Figures out How Much to Charge You

 Each component of an insurance policy comes with a different price and a different method of calculating that price, and these methods vary from company to company.
-This, in part, explains some of the widely varying prices you’ll find between companies.
+This partly explains some of the widely varying prices you’ll find between companies.

-While the particular pricing algorithm varies from company to company, they all are based on the same types of data.
+While the pricing algorithm varies from company to company, they all are based on the same data types.
 Information from the driver that goes into the calculation includes things like:

 - Is the car owned or financed?